Susan Kingsley

-Susan Kingsley was an American actress, with roles in films such as Popeye (1980), Steel (1979) and Coal Miner's Daughter (1980).
+Susan Kingsley was an American actress, with roles in films such as Steel (1979), Popeye (1980), Coal Miner's Daughter (1980), and The Dollmaker (1984).

 Early life and education

-Kingsley studied drama at the University of Kentucky and at the London Academy of Music and Dramatic Art.
+Kingsley was born to Ballard and Treecy Cardwell in Middlesboro, at the southeast corner of Kentucky.
+Her marriage to Louisville architect Robert Kingsley ended in divorce.
+She studied drama at the University of Kentucky and at the London Academy of Music and Dramatic Art.

 Career

 Kingsley was a member of Actors Theatre of Louisville, where she appeared in the main role of Marsha Norman's play Getting Out.
+The play had an off-Broadway run in New York, where she won high praise from critics and a Theatre World Award and an Outer Critics' Circle Award.

 She also played the role of Marshael Foster in the Broadway play The Wake of Jamey Foster in October 1982.
+The play was unsuccessful but she again won critical acclaim.

 Kingsley appeared in films including Coal Miner's Daughter, Popeye, Reckless, Steel, Old Enough, Sunshine On the Way, and The Dollmaker.